 In our practice we place a high priority on conducting thorough and comprehensive psychoeducational evaluations.
 We do not conduct “cookie cutter” assessments, and we do not use testing technicians.
-Instead, our Psychologists take time to get to know and understand the child’s individual struggles before deciding upon the final assessment battery.
+Instead, our Psychologists take time to get to know and understand each child’s individual struggles before deciding upon the final assessment battery.
 However, in almost all cases where Dyslexia is suspected, we will conduct standardized assessment of Cognitive Ability (IQ), Academic Achievement, Phonological Processing, Oral Reading Fluency, Reading Comprehension, Written Expression, Spelling, Visual Motor Skills, Attention/Concentration, Executive Functioning and Emotional Functioning.
 Specific measures are added or subtracted depending upon the reason for the testing.
 In some cases, targeted screening for Dyslexia may be recommended as opposed to a complete evaluation.
 We will discuss available options for evaluation and make recommendations for your particular child with you.

 Our practice offers individualized, one-on-one reading tutoring for children, adolescents and adults who are struggling with reading, writing and spelling using the Barton Reading & Spelling System.
 This is an Orton-Gillingham based method, which is the only tutoring method endorsed by the International Dyslexia Association.
 Most individuals with Dyslexia require focused and intensive tutoring to improve their reading abilities.
-Tutoring services are provided by specially trained tutors at our office or in your child’s school.
+Tutoring services are provided by specially trained tutors at our office or in your home or child’s school.
 The recommended frequency is at least 2 hours per week of tutoring per student.
 We can even provide Barton Tutoring online via Skype for students who do not live in the Louisville, KY area!